This easy strawberry cake filling is made with fresh, juicy strawberries, requires just four simple ingredients, and bursts with strawberry flavor.

 - Flavor- the strawberries provide a sweet yet slightly tangy taste that pairs well with various types of cakes, from vanilla to chocolate.
 This filling is loaded with fresh, sweet, and slightly tangy strawberry flavor.

 - Ease- with a few simple ingredients like fresh strawberries, sugar, and cornstarch, you can whip up a tasty filling in no time.
-This makes it perfect for anyone to make

 - Versatile- this filling pairs well with various types of cakes such as vanilla, chocolate, or even lemon cakes.
 You can also use it in cupcakes, tarts, or pastries for an extra burst of flavor.